qtrandev/LeafletTransit/README.md

 * Citi bikes
 * Points of interest

-Data is retrieved directly from http://www.miamidade.gov/transit.
+Depends on https://github.com/CyberStrike/miami-transit-api to retrieve data from http://www.miamidade.gov/transit.
 During night-time when no data is returned, sample data is shown.
+See http://miami-transit-api.herokuapp.com for API documentation.

 #### Status
 Alpha.
 Still adding features from issues list.